accelazh/accelazh.github.io/_posts/2014-11-11-Play-With-Openstack-Swift.md

 The four Swift server processes are proxy, account, container and object.

 * Proxy processes: User restful http request entry, distribute request to storage nodes.
-Share nothing.
+Share nothing, stateless.
 * Account processes: Handle metadata for accounts: account info and list containers in a account.
 Stored as sqlite on disk.
 * Container processes: Handle metadata for containers: list objects.
 Stored as sqllite on disk.
 * Object processes: Store object data.